(Last Update: 09/24/2024)

 It is also important to consider your personal preferences when choosing a box spring.

 Some people prefer a firmer bed, while others prefer a softer bed.
-If you are still determining what you prefer, trying out different mattresses and box springs before you buy is always best.
+If you are still determining what you prefer, it is always best to try out different mattresses and box springs before you buy.

 Conclusion and Final Thoughts